Implementing real polyhedral homotopy: Preliminaries

 \subsection{Polyhedral homotopy continuation and Bernstein's theorem}

-In order to chose a start system $G$ for a homotopy continuation algorithm, we want to number of solutions of $G(x) = 0$ to be roughly equal to the number of solutions to $F(x) = 0$.
+In order to choose a start system $G$ for a homotopy continuation algorithm, we want the number of solutions of $G(x) = 0$ to be roughly equal to the number of solutions of $F(x) = 0$.
 In this paper, the \emph{polyhedral homotopy continuation} established by Huber and Sturmfels \cite{huber1995polyhedral} is considered.